Dehydrated Bananas are the perfect healthy snack for any lover of the outdoors looking for fuel they can enjoy on the go.

 Store your crispy banana chips in an airtight container such as ziploc bags or mason jars once they have cooled to room temperature.
 If fully dried, dehydrated fruit will have a long shelf life.
 However, if you enjoy them being slightly spongy yet, you will have to eat them more quickly before they go bad.
 For an even longer shelf life, vacuum seal the fully dried fruit for long term storage.

 Can you do me a favor?
 If you enjoyed my post would you mind sharing it with your friends?
 You can see more of my recipes by liking me on Facebook and follow me on Pinterest too.
 Otherwise, stay up to date by getting each new post sent directly to your inbox by subscribing today.

 - 4 large bananas

-- Brush lemon juice over the bananas on each side.
-Alternatively you can add bananas to a bowl with the lemon juice and toss to evenly coat.
+- Brush lemon juice over the bananas slices on each side.
+Alternatively you can add bananas to a bowl of lemon juice and toss to evenly coat.
 Any excess lemon juice can be discarded.

-- Place on a dehydrator and cook at 135 degrees for 6 hours, or until fully dried.
+- Place banana slices on a dehydrator rack in a single layer and dry bananas at 135 degrees for 6 hours, or until fully dried.